JMMP-Group/CO_coordination/meetings/minutes_11Mar2024.md

 - [River inputs](https://github.com/JMMP-Group/CO_coordination/issues/4): Ana mentioned that Segolene's team plans to develop a river product from the operational forecast (probably a mix of global (Europe) and regional (UK) for OOFS; For developing/testing the configuration, reanalysis products are available and Sarah Wakelin has done work to assess these, [ESSD - GloFAS-ERA5 operational global river discharge reanalysis 1979-present](https://essd.copernicus.org/articles/12/2043/2020/) dataset is good for Europe but JRA's river discharge is better for the Global ocean.
 CO10 development tests will be forced by ERA5 and run with associated GloFAS.
 - [Baltic LBCs (Copernicus)](https://github.com/JMMP-Group/CO_coordination/issues/3): Jeff mentioned that CO9 includes an option to apply a pre-defined offset to the Baltic LBCs to account for differences in Atlantic and Baltic LBC SSH values.
-Richard Renshaw said that for reanalysis they tuned this value, and that new versions of Baltic reanalysis resulted in the need to change the value. there is a difference in SSH between the Baltic and the Atlantic boundary Matt to check with James what version of Baltic LBCs and settings are in use.
+Richard Renshaw said that for reanalysis they tuned this value, and that new versions of Baltic reanalysis resulted in the need to change the value.
+There is a difference in SSH between the Baltic and the Atlantic boundary Matt to check with James what version of Baltic LBCs and settings are in use.

 ----------